 Wind instruments can be divided into two categories: woodwinds and brass.
 However, it is the form of sound production that determines its classification and not building material of the instrument.

-This category includes all wind instruments whose sound is produced by the direct vibration of the performer's lips on a mouthpiece, as in several flutes, or on a single or double reed, as the clarinet and the oboe.
-Initially, all instruments of this family were built of wood, but over time they were built from other materials such as metal and plastic.
-Even so they are still part of woodwind family.
+This category includes all wind instruments whose sound is produced by adapting the player's lips to a mouthpiece, as in the various flutes, or on a single or double reed, as in the clarinet and oboe.
+Initially the instruments of this family were usually made of wood, but over time, they were constructed in other materials, such as metal and plastic.
+Even so, they were part of the wood family (traditionally, the term was kept).

-Into this category are all wind instruments that produce sound by direct vibration of the performer's lips on a metal mouthpiece.
-All are built of metal or combined metal alloys and have a very powerful sound.
-The most important representatives of this group are the horn, the trumpet, the trombone and the tuba.
-They are all part of the orchestra, as well as military bands..
+This category includes wind instruments that produce sound by directly vibrating the performer's lips over a metal mouthpiece.
+They are usually made of metal, especially brass, and have a very powerful sound.
+There are instruments and mouthpieces from this group made of resin and other materials, which produce sounds similar to those of metal.
+The most important representatives of this group are the French horn, the trumpet, the trombone and the tuba.
+All of them are part of the orchestra and also of military bands.